A Foodcentric Life

 Summery cold green bean salad with cherry tomatoes, corn kernel, and feta cheese with vinaigrette.

-I had a friend whose idea of an easy green bean salad meant draining canned green beans and dousing them in bottled Italian salad dressing for an Italian green bean salad.
+I had a friend whose idea of an easy summer green bean salad meant draining canned green beans and dousing them in bottled Italian salad dressing for an Italian green bean salad.
 The memory of those drab, soggy beans as a green bean salad still makes me grimace.
 When summer vegetables are at their best, make a fresh green bean salad.

 Jump to:

-• Why You'll Like This Recipe
+• Why You'll Love This Cold Green Bean Salad

 • Recipe Ingredients